 In fact, in early April 2021, XRP rallied, rocketing past the $1 mark and almost hitting $2 for the first time since 2018.

-So with much new (and renewed) interest, you may well be asking if XRP is still a good investment.
+So with much volatility going on in a matter of weeks, you may well be asking if XRP is still a good investment.

 What Is Ripple (XRP)?